 Hair-Trigger Temper: Uzuki gets angry very easily, but her biggest triggers involve anything that may cost her chances at a promotion.

 Karma Houdini/Easily Forgiven: Neku, and Beat (in fact, especially Beat, who insisted they be spared) never really call out Kariya and Uzuki on erasing Rhyme, or even hold a grudge against them after the fact.
 Though they were Affably EvilGraceful Losers shortly before and willing to hand over the Rhyme pin.
 Justified by the fact that it's their job (they were ordered to set a trap for Players) and it's what keeps them alive.
 Otherwise, they're Punch Clock Villains.

 Those Two Bad Guys: See above.
 They appear frequently, but aren't always antagonizing the heroes.

 Tsundere: Uzuki, mildly, towards Kariya.
 It's heavily implied that part of the reason she wants to advance her career is so she wouldn't have to hold Kariya back, who's implied to have declined his promotion because he wanted to stay at her level.

-Ungrateful Bitch: Uzuki complains if Neku saves her from Taboo noise, while Kariya is relatively appreciative.
+Ungrateful Bastard: Uzuki complains if Neku saves her from Taboo noise, while Kariya is relatively appreciative.